 Pleasant, unambitious, convivial, and a hard drinker, Harmsworth nonetheless was called to both the Irish and English bars.
-He was popular and clever, had great presence, and was the eloquent star of the Sylvan Debating Club, which he founded, but he was too indolent, melancholy, dreamy, and increasingly an alcoholic to do more than scratch a living; the family had to move to ever cheaper houses around north London, where Geraldine – untrained in domestic skills – struggled to keep up middle-class appearances: children wore reach-me-down clothes, toddlers were wrapped in newspapers on cold nights, and babies slept in a drawer.
+He was popular and clever, had great presence, and was the eloquent star of the Sylvan Debating Club, which he founded, but he was too indolent, melancholy, dreamy, and increasingly an alcoholic to do more than scratch a living; the family had to move to ever cheaper houses around north London, where Geraldine – untrained in domestic skills – struggled to keep up middle-class appearances: children wore hand-me-down clothes, toddlers were wrapped in newspapers on cold nights, and babies slept in a drawer.
 She was no better than her husband at dealing with grinding poverty.
 Occasionally, she escaped domestic drudgery by participating in public readings from Shakespeare and Dickens.

 Three children died in infancy; in addition to Alfred and Geraldine Adelaide, the survivors were Harold Sidney (later the enormously rich Viscount Rothermere and founder of a newspaper dynasty), born 1868; Cecil Bisshop King (qv) (later MA, TCD, a Liberal MP, under-secretary for foreign affairs, and Baron Harmsworth, who married a Dublin cousin, Emilie Alberta Maffett), born 1869; Robert Leicester (later owner of the Darracq car company, Liberal MP, provincial newspaper proprietor, book and art collector, and baronet), born 1870; Hildebrand Aubrey (later a newspaper executive, investor, and baronet)), born 1872, Violet Grace (later Mrs Wilfred Wild), born 1873; Charles (who had an intellectual disability), born 1874; William Albert St John (who would make a fortune from Perrier water), born 1876; Christabel Rose (later Mrs Percy Burton), born 1880; and Vyvyan George (later a gentleman of leisure), born 1881.
 Harmsworth died of cirrhosis of the liver and possibly throat cancer in 1889, at 52, still adored by Geraldine, who – though always dutiful – showed little joy in her children, though she took some grim satisfaction from their exceptional handsomeness: ‘If you can get good looks,’ she said once, ‘then you have something’ (Taylor, 1).